 Knowing that divorce is an emotional roller-coaster, I shepard my clients through one of their worst times offering them grace and compassion from a logical perspective.
 I strive to bring clarity and information to a draining process.

 At Garske Mediation, we focus on the “business transaction”at hand by simplifying your settlement to numbers and spreadsheets so you can make reasonable and informed choices, while keeping your emotions at bay.
 Once complete, we chart a timelined path forward to support the longterm success of your settlement.
 We believe that education is key when deciding what’s best for you and your family for years to come.

 You know better than anyone what is best...and we listen.

 - Second Saturday Divorce Workshop -

-Join us for our monthly informational Divorce Workshops in TWO locations, open to men and women contemplating or going through divorce.
+Join us for our monthly informational Divorce Workshop, open to men and women contemplating or going through divorce.

 Both provide presentations by a Family Law Attorney, Certified Divorce Financial Analyst, Certified Divorce Mortgage Lender, Real Estate Divorce Specialist and a Life Coach.